Jumpstart Grant submissions are accepted on a rolling basis.

 We anticipate funding up to four awards each year.

 Awardees are required to submit a research proposal to the funding agency they identified in the Research Strategy section.
 That proposal must be submitted by the agency’s next submission deadline following the end of the Jumpstart funding period.
-They must also plan to attend the annual ACCEL Research Conference held each spring, and to present their work at the annual (national or regional) NIH IDeA Conference held in the summer of 2018.
+They must also plan to attend the annual ACCEL Research Conference held each spring, and to present their work at the annual (national or regional) NIH IDeA Conference held in the summer of 2020.
 They are also required to cite the ACCEL grant (NIH U54 GM104941) on all publications.
 Also, awardees are required to complete quarterly progress reports.
+Award recipients must keep ACCEL profiles up to date (at least twice per year) and respond to ACCEL surveys.
+They will be responsible for reporting on any outcomes at the end of award and up to three years post award end